Courses / DescriptionsEECS 202 - Intro to Electrical Engineering

 Winter : 10-10:50 MTuWF ; Taflove / Mikhelson / Grayson

 Spring : 10-10:50 MTuWF ; Taflove / Mikhelson / Mohseni

 CATALOG DESCRIPTION: Introduction to fundamental concepts and applications of electrical engineering.
-Topics include: circuit analysis; sinusoids and spectra; analog filtering; signal sampling and digital filtering; channel capacity; feedback and control systems; optical components and systems; transistor and operational amplifiers; and semiconductor devices including diodes, transistors, light-emitting diodes, and lasers.
+Topics include: dc and ac circuit analysis; sinusoids and spectra; analog filtering; signal sampling and digital filtering; channel capacity; feedback and control systems; operational amplifiers; and semiconductor devices including diodes, transistors, light-emitting diodes, and lasers.

 REQUIRED TEXTBOOK: None.
-Relevant class materials are placed on the Blackboard website of the course.
+Relevant class materials are placed on the Canvas website of the course.